 A new year begins.
 Islamic history is full of days and great occasions that are good to celebrate – taking from them that which guides us to the right path in difficult times.

-When the followers of the Prophet were harmed in Makkah and could find no one to champion them and feared persecution, the Prophet reviewed all the countries of the neighboring world for a place to command them to migrate to.
-If they went to any region in the Arabian Peninsula, they would be returned to Quraysh.
+The people of Makkah harmed the followers of the Prophet, and thus the Prophet’s followers could find no one to champion them and feared persecution.
+So, the Prophet reviewed all the countries of the neighboring world for a place to command them to migrate to.
+If they went to any region in the Arabian Peninsula, they would be returned to Quraish.

 The lessons and examples in the life of the Prophet and his Hijrah to Madinah should not simply be seen as a historical story to enjoy reading or hearing, but one that we should consider a model for our own actions, so that we may truly be one of his followers.